Board Workflows

 The pattern: Spend five minutes at the start of each day moving items out of Unsorted and onto the board with a real status and priority.

-Daily triage keeps Unsorted shallow and the board up-to-date without requiring heroic weekly grooming sessions.
+Daily triage keeps Unsorted shallow and the board up-to-date without requiring extensive weekly review sessions.

-The problem: The project-wide board is overwhelming when you only care about one initiative.
+The problem: A project-wide board is overwhelming when you only care about one initiative.

 Use this during focused work sessions, milestone-specific standups, or whenever the full project view is too noisy.